A Garfield Christmas: Production

 In writing the teleplay, Davis based it on experiences he had celebrating Christmas with his family on their farm in Indiana, with many Arbuckles modeled after Davis family members.
 Davis' real-life brother was known as Doc Boy.
 Davis referred to the story as "very autobiographical", adding "That was my Christmas on the farm".
 However, he noted Grandma was an entirely fictional character, added for the emotional subplot of having time with loved ones at Christmas.

 Lorenzo Music, Thom Huge and Gregg Berger reprise their respective roles from past films as Garfield, Jon Arbuckle, and Odie.
 Julie Payne and Pat Harrington Jr. voice Jon's mother and father, while David L. Lander voices Jon's brother, Doc Boy.
 Grandma was voiced by Pat Carroll, who at the time was becoming increasingly popular in voice work.
 After the 1970s, she was working on Legends of the Superheroes and Pound Puppies.

 Broadcast and release

 The episode first aired on December 21, 1987.
 According to Bustle, the special was rebroadcast every year until 2000.
 It often played along with the 1965 Peanuts special A Charlie Brown Christmas.

+The home video version reanimates some scenes, including the part where Grandma talks to Garfield about her late husband.
+In addition to using a different animation style, the altered scene shows a picture of the husband, which was not present in the broadcast.

 In 2004, A Garfield Christmas was released on the DVD Garfield Holiday Celebrations, along with Garfield's Halloween Adventure and Garfield's Thanksgiving.
 It appeared 23rd in TV DVD sales for the week of November 10, 2007.
 In 2014, Entertainment Weekly reported copies of the DVD "were selling on eBay like rare collector's items".
 Garfield holiday-themed specials, including A Garfield Christmas, were also receiving millions of views on the website YouTube.
 It was consequently re-released on another DVD compilation, The Garfield Holiday Collection, on November 4, 2014, sold only by Walmart, and was also made available for digital download on November 11 that year.